My Research

 Over the course of a year, we proved several new results about the stability of this system.
 We were fortunate to observe some behavior that has never been seen before.

-A previously unobserved limit behavior in the parabolic potential model.
+Previously unobserved limit behavior in the parabolic potential model.

 Prof Medynets has his own website, which you can see here.

-Work at NRL
+Internship at NRL

-In the summer of 2017, I worked at Naval Research Laboratory in Washington, DC with Dr. Ira Schwartz.
-Primarily, I researched swarm collisions in systems subject to delay.
-We summarized our findings in a report, titled "The Dynamics of Interacting Swarms".
-It is available on the ArXiv.
+In summer 2017, I interned at the Naval Research Laboratory in Washington, DC, advised by Dr. Ira Schwartz.
+I researched swarm collisions in systems subject to delay.
+We summarized our findings in a report, titled The Dynamics of Interacting Swarms, published by the Defense Technical Information Center.

 Mathematica, ROS, and Gazebo Integration